-As described in the earlier paper, systemic risk captures the risk of collapse inherent to an entire financial system or entire market segment; one consequence of which are stranded assets - defined as assets that suffer from unanticipated or premature write-offs, downward revaluations or are converted to liability (Ansar, Caldecott & Tilbury, 2013).
+As described in the earlier paper, systemic risk refers to the risks to an entire financial system or entire market segment; one consequence of which is stranded assets - defined as assets that suffer from unanticipated or premature write-offs, downward revaluations or are converted to liabilities (Ansar, Caldecott & Tilbury, 2013).
 Due to the nature of systemic risks, they tend to build up over time, reach a tipping point and then cause a collapse in asset values.
 The effects can be widespread and (very) costly.
-For example the Global
+For example, the 2008 Financial Crisis

-&lt;sup>5 A version of a paper being prepared for the Finding Petroleum forum "Investing in Petroleum under a Carbon Cloud" being held on 19 November 2015 in London.
+5 A version of a paper being prepared for the Finding Petroleum forum "Investing in Petroleum under a Carbon Cloud" being held on 19 November 2015 in London.
 The author would like to thank Ian Tozer for his considerable help with an earlier working paper.

-&lt;sup>6 Raj Thamotheram is founder and CEO of Preventable Surprises: raj.thamotheram@preventablesurprises.com A phrase popularized by Mercer is its most recent climate report, "Investing in a Time of Climate Change" (Mercer, 2015).
+6 Raj Thamotheram is founder and CEO of Preventable Surprises: raj.thamotheram@preventablesurprises.com 7 A phrase popularized by Mercer is its most recent climate report, "Investing in a Time of Climate Change" (Mercer, 2015).

-&lt;sup>8 This is the motto of the Aiming for A coalition of investors, in their highly innovative and effective work with companies (Wildsmith, 2012).
+8 This is the motto of the Aiming for A coalition of investors, in their highly innovative and effective work with companies (Wildsmith, 2012).
 The same approach is clearly needed with investors, in particular those large investors who have most influence but who also been the most silent on systemic climate risk.

-Financial Crisis wiped \$5.4 trillion in value off global pension assets (Yermo & Severinson, 2010) and would have resulted in greater stranding of assets had governments not acted to bail out many financial institutions.
+wiped \$5.4 trillion in value off global pension assets (Yermo & Severinson, 2010) and would have resulted in greater losses had governments not acted to bail out many financial institutions.

-The risk management paradigm that is dominant in the investment industry today -i.e. diversification, hedging and "constructive engagement" with companies -is not fit for climate related systemic risk management.
+The risk management paradigm that is dominant in the investment industry today -diversification, hedging and "constructive engagement" with companies - is not fit for climate related systemic risk management.

-The only viable solution for managing big climate risk is to make a rapid transition to a low carbon economy, which means shrinking high carbon energy as well as growing low carbon energy.
-And this means adopting significantly different risk management strategies than those applied to sectoral or asset class risks.
+The only viable solution for managing systemic climate risk is to make a rapid transition to a low carbon economy, which means shrinking high-carbon energy as well as growing low-carbon energy.
+This means adopting significantly different risk management strategies than those applied to sectoral or asset class risks.

-This was the consensus from a week long virtual dialogue which Preventable Surprises ran with 77 senior finance, investment, risk and other professionals.
+This was the consensus from a week long virtual dialogue that Preventable Surprises ran with 77 senior finance, investment, risk and other professionals.
 85% of the participants agreed with the proposition that "fiduciary capitalism requires a fundamentally different risk management strategy to address portfolio-wide systemic risks" (Preventable Surprises, 2015).